canererden/MAHA-Project/README.md

 ```

+### Running Experiments

-###Running ExperimentsTo replicate the training runs from the paper:
+To replicate the training runs from the paper:

 ```bash
 # Train on synthetic data or configured dataset